ameos/ameos_form/Documentation/Elements/Index.rst

-title         html tag title                                               my field title custom        custom html attribute                                        customattr="customvalue" class         css class for the html tag                                   big label         label of the button                                          click me!
+title         html tag title                                               my field title custom        custom html attribute                                        customattr="customvalue" class         css class for the html tag                                   big errorclass    css class when there is an error                             error label         label of the button                                          click me!
 ============  ===================================  ======================  ===================================================